 Amongst the most horrific cases of marital rape was the case of Phulmoni Dasi (also known as Queen-Empress vs. Hari Mohan Maiti) in 1881.
 This particular case is required to be specially mentioned as it attracted a great deal of attention amongst legislators and the society as well.
-The facts were that Phulmoni Devi, an eleven-year-old child bride, died due to excessive bleeding when her husband, Hari Mohan, who was in his mid-thirties, tried to consummate their marriage despite his wife being eleven years of age.
+The facts were that Phulmoni Devi, an eleven-year-old child bride, died due to excessive bleeding when her husband, Hari Mohan, who was in his mid-thirties, tried to consummate their marriage despite the age.

 Even though the autopsy report clearly indicated a ruptured vagina as the cause of death, the husband was subsequently acquitted of the charge of rape because the laws on rape exempted marital rape from the ambit of the penal law completely.
 The prevalent rape laws permitted a man to have sexual intercourse with his wife, irrespective of her consent, as long as she had attained the age of ten, at the time.
 Nevertheless, Hari Mohan was charged under Sections 304, 304A, 325 and 338 of the IPC subsequently.
 In this specific case, it was held by the Court that a man did not have the right to enjoy the person as his wife without any regard for the question of her safety and health.